Monday, January 31, 2022

 not even laurels

-of glitzy cloud-dull quartz.
+of cloud-dull quartz.

 just one of a hapless many,

-a tumble of multiple planets,
+a tumble of the multiple,

-brooded by dutiful surf--
+brooded by dutiful surf,

-patient, numb and slow.
+patient, inexorable, slow.

-we all guess what will hatch
+what will hatch

-from this saturnine nest,
+from this not-even dramatis

 ==============================